Last year’s most popular Google search was the question: “What is Love?” And the Guardian newspaper asked five “experts” to answer it.

 Moreover, the Romans describe a more playful give and take that happens when people fool around or flirt.
-However, Love, is a maturing concept that evolves over time among couples who are long time together and includes understanding in practice, dedication, compromise and supporting each other.
+However, Love is a maturing concept that evolves over time among couples who are a long time together and includes understanding in practice, dedication, compromise, and supporting each other.

 “Love is a passionate commitment” (Answers Julian Baggini, philosopher and writer)

 The answer remains unclear, partly because Love is not one thing.
 Love for parents, partners, children, home, neighbor, God, etc., all have a different texture.
 Each has its variations: blind, one-sided, tragic, stable, fluid, insincere, incomplete, unconditional…

 At best, however, all versions are of a noble and passionate commitment, which grows and evolves, despite the fact that it often appears in our lives uninvited.
 That is why this is more than just a strong feeling.
 Passion without commitment is just excitement.
 Commitment without passion is only an obsession.